 The Cashier's Office is responsible for collecting and processing tuition and student fees along with other miscellaneous fee payments.
-The Cashier's Office manages third party invoicing, the collection of outstanding balances due to the College, and processes refunds due to over payments, class withdrawals, unit reductions, and residency status changes.
+The Cashier's Office manages third party invoicing, the collection of outstanding balances due to the College, and processes refunds due to over payments, excused withdrawal petitions, unit reductions, and residency status changes.